ibm-cloud-architecture/refarch-eda/README.md

 ## Contribute

-We welcome your contribution.
+We welcome your contributions.
 There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.
 We really value contributions and to maximize the impact of code contributions we request that any contributions follow these guidelines:

 The [contributing guidelines are in this note.](./CONTRIBUTING.md)